poppy-project/poppy-simu/README.md

 The viewer is in a web browser.
 Yet, **you still need to install software on your computer that will run the robot**.

-First you need to install Python, if you don't have any knowledge in scientific Python we strongly recommand to use a pre-packaged distribution such as [Anaconda](http://continuum.io/downloads).
+First you need to install Python, if you don't have any knowledge in scientific Python we strongly recommend to use a pre-packaged distribution such as [Anaconda](http://continuum.io/downloads).

 Then, you have to install the creature software.
 For Poppy Ergo Jr robot you need to install the [poppy-ergo-jr](https://github.com/poppy-project/poppy-ergo-jr/tree/master/software) package (the easiest way is with `pip install poppy-ergo-jr`).